jonpeters/google-cloud-ref-impl/README.md

 2. Set `export TF_LOG=TRACE` to debug Terraform issues
 3. The docker container reads the Terraform state file (`./terraform/terraform.tfstate`) in order to discover which resources it needs to create locally (topics, subscriptions, etc.); it will not start correctly if the project is not deployed to the cloud

+### FAQ
+1. How to enable debugging in VS Code?
+    - Each cloud function should have a `config.json` file, with a `debug-port` property that specifies the port on which to listen for debugger connections.
+The port specified must be unique for each defined cloud function
+    - Create a debug launch configuraton file and add a configuration similar to the following:
+    <br/><br/>
+    ```
+    {
+        "name": "HTTP Cloud Function",
+        "type": "python",
+        "request": "attach",
+        "connect": {
+            "host": "0.0.0.0",
+            "port": 9000
+        },
+        "pathMappings": [
+            {
+                "localRoot": "${workspaceFolder}/src",
+                "remoteRoot": "/app/workspace/src"
+            }
+        ]
+    }
+    ```
+    - A separate launch configuration is required for each function (only the port needs to be different)
+    - Note that at the time of writting, the debugger does not disconnect; simply restart the container
+    - Note that debugging the `pubsub` function may result in duplicate entries added to the database, due to pubsub thinking that it must retry due to the function not acking expediently
+2. How to enable debugging in PyCharm?
+    - Not supported